Last Updated on May 11, 2023 by Tina

 Looking for other things to do in La Union other than surfing and hanging out on the beach?
 Why not try a pottery lesson?
 It is a very fun activity and as my friend describes it, very relaxing.
 Red Clay Pagdamilian / Pagdamilian Ti La Union in Taboc, San Juan, La Union offers a hands-on pottery lesson.

-I was asked earlier how I came to know about the pottery lesson.
-And my answer was through Facebook.
-But as I am writing this post, I finally remember that I learned about it maybe 2 or 3 years ago when I was buying pots in Taboc.
-I saw in the shop where we were buying the pots that they are offering hands-on pottery lessons.
+I first came to know about the pottery lesson when I was buying pots in Taboc 3 or 4 years ago.
+In the shop where we were buying pots, I saw that they are offering hands-on pottery lessons.

 I have always wanted to try it out.
-As a matter of fact, last March I was planning to do it but I just couldn’t fit it in my schedule.
-And yesterday I was finally able to experience it.
-Last Monday was my friend’s birthday, and as a gift for her, I asked her to join me in a pottery lesson with Pagdamilian Ti La Union.
+And in November 2021, as a gift for my friend’s birthday, I asked her to join me in a pottery lesson with Red Clay Pagdamilian Ti La Union.

-In this post, I am going to share with you everything you need to know about this hands-on pottery lesson.
+In this post, I am going to share with you everything you need to know about this hands-on pottery lesson in La Union.

 About Red Clay Pagdamilian / Pagdamilian Ti La Union

-According to Tan, the guy who taught us during the pottery session, Pagdamilian Ti La Union started as a retail outlet of pots along the national highway in Taboc, San Juan way back.
+According to Tan, the guy who taught us during the pottery session in 2021, Pagdamilian Ti La Union started as a retail outlet of pots along the national highway in Taboc, San Juan way back.
 They started offering pottery lessons in 2015.
+They are the only local potter who provides pottery lesson.

 Pagdamilian is an Ilocano word that means clay pottery production area, and Ti La Union means of La Union.